CarolineR94/Project-2/README.md

 ### The process:
 1. Wireframing - Balsamiq and by hand
-2. Creating file structure
+2. Created file structure
-3.
+3. Set up authentication
+4.

 ### Issues faced: